run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/prerequisites.md

 * __Operating System__.
 Run:AI can be installed on any modern Linux.
 * __NVIDIA CUDA Toolkit__ is installed for machines with GPUs (verify by running the command `nvidia-smi`).

-You can use the [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html){target=_blank}, as an alternative to the NVIDIA CUDA Toolkit.
-However, Run:AI uses its own version of one of the NVIDIA GPU Operator components called [NVIDIA device plug-in](https://github.com/NVIDIA/k8s-device-plugin){target=_blank}.
-There are special instructions on how to disable the default NVIDIA device plug-in.
-Please contact Run:AI Customer Support.  -->
+You can use the [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html){target=_blank}, as an alternative to the NVIDIA CUDA Toolkit.  -->

 ## Network